 Click Add to save the configuration.

-Use Add Preferred Clients to add a single or range of IP addresses to the pool gets preferred treatment.
-Each Preferred client has a configured Weight and its own queue containing Max Per Client Backlog times Weight.
+Use Add Preferred Clients to add a single or range of IP addresses to the pool that gets preferred treatment.
+Each preferred client has a configured Weight and its own queue containing Max Per Client Backlog times Weight.
 For example, if Max Per Client Backlog is set to 32 and preferred client Weight is set to 5, then the queue size will be 32 x 5.
-If he preferred client queue contains a range of IP addresses, the queue will include all requests from all the clients falling within that range.
+If the preferred client queue contains a range of IP addresses, the queue will include all requests from all the clients falling within that range.